Bioacoustic Geolocation: Species Sounds as Geographic Signals: Problem Setup and Methodology

-\shortparagraph{Handling Variable Length.} For a recording $\mathbf{x}$, we construct a collection of 3s ``clips'' using a sliding window.
+For each recording, we construct a collection of 3s ``clips'' using a sliding window.
 Each clip is geolocated independently and then the average of all clip-predictions is used as the final prediction for that recording.
-We experiment with alternate poolings in Sec.~\ref{sec:main_ablations}.
+We explore alternate poolings in Sec.~\ref{sec:main_ablations}.